deynnialmazan/Me/README.md

 I am passionate about technology,  a fast learner, and a problem-solver.
 I have always wanted to be part of the tech world.
 Currently, I am student of Software Development Program at MITT in Winnipeg.
-I'm learning about HTML, CSS, JavaScript, Git, GitHub, C+, MySQL, and others.
+I'm learning about HTML, CSS, JavaScript, Git, GitHub, C#, MySQL, and others.
 Implementing my skills learned so far for building useful and well-designed webpages and other interesting apps is really satisfactory.